Tel Yokneam, an important city in Biblical times, stands in the entrance of a mountain pass through Mount Carmel.

 Joshua 12, 22: "the king of Jokneam in Carmel, one".

-Today the Tell is in ruins, and the agriculture village of Yokneam (established 1935) is built east of the site.
+Today the Tel is in ruins, and the agriculture village of Yokneam (established 1935) is built east of the site.
 The modern city of Yokneam Illit (Upper), established in 1967, is built south of the site.
 An Advanced Technology park is located west of the site, across the highway.

 As in many ancient roads in Israel, modern highways follow the ancient routes due to their topographic advantages.
 Thus, traveling in Israel is usually travel by of the greater ancient cities, like Megiddo (which is the second pass through the Carmel/Menashe mountains).

 According to the Archaeological survey, there were few pottery findings from the Chalcolithic period (4,500-3150BC).
-The city continued to be populated in the Early Bronze (3150-2200 BC), and especially in the middle Bronze (Caananite) period (2200-1550BC).
+The city continued to be populated in the Early Bronze (3150-2200 BC), and especially in the middle Bronze (Canaanite) period (2200-1550BC).

 Late Bronze (Canaanite)